 We’ve completed our second cross-country road trip during the summer of 2016.
 We called this trip #BirdyNPS100 in honor of the centennial of the National Parks Service.
 We visited the first national monument and the first national park during this journey, which I’ll be sharing more about in upcoming blog posts.

-Last summer, we did our first epic cross-country adventure, a trip we christened Birdy Goes West (our official hash tag for our Instagram photos of the journey).
+In 2015, we did our first epic cross-country adventure, a trip we christened Birdy Goes West (our official hash tag for our Instagram photos of the journey).
 Our ultimate destination was Yosemite National Park, but we enjoyed extended stops in Santa Fe, Sedona, Sequoia, and San Francisco–it was a very alliterative trip!

 Find Me Elsewhere